KAIROS began Climate Action Month in 2019 to galvanize awareness and action.

 This KAIROS initiative is intended to further reconciliation by encouraging discussion and reflection on how climate justice and Indigenous self-determination are deeply interwoven.
-KAIROS’ climate action is rooted in recognition of Indigenous rights, decolonization, and anti-environmental racism work and aims to amplify and prioritize Indigenous voices.
+KAIROS’ climate action is rooted in recognition of Indigenous rights, decolonization, and the persistence of environmental racism, and aims to amplify and prioritize Indigenous and other voices that have often been pushed to the margins of climate discussions.

 Climate Action Month participants are encouraged to share their stories and actions on social media, using the hashtags: #KAIROSClimateAction.
 Follow our blog for daily content.